-The strategy once adopted will become supplementary guidance to support the Moray Local Development Plan 2020 and will become a material consideration in the determination of planning applications.
+The strategy is supplementary guidance supporting the Moray Local Development Plan 2020 and will become a material consideration in the determination of planning applications for growing spaces.

 Benefits of Food Growing

 Community food growing can provide a number of wide ranging and long lasting, benefits to communities and individuals.
 There are a number of cross cutting impacts related to health, environment, economy, society and education.